Last updated on January 31st, 2021 at 12:41 am

-Game night is a staple in families across the country, and for good reason.
+Family game night is a staple in many homes, and for good reason.
 Games bring people together, teach them how to cooperate, let them get to know each other better, and provide a focused activity that makes socialization easy and natural.

 Playing games with your young children helps you teach them important values like good sportsmanship, cooperation, and critical thinking.
 You’re showing them how to interact with the world all while having a great time together.

 Playing games with your older children gives you the chance to talk casually about important topics as they arise without putting any pressure on the conversation.
 You’d be surprised what kind of talks you’ll have and the things you’ll learn about each other.

 This bonding time can be made even better by picking the right game.
 Mix it up so that you’re letting everyone have a chance to shine.
 This list will give you some ideas for a great game night rotation.

 Rummikub is one of my family’s favorite games and one of the world’s best-selling and most-played games!
 It’s made for two to four players, ages eight to adult, and it’s great for helping kids think strategically, reinforces STEM and STEAM concepts for kids like sequencing, pattern recognition, and planning skills.
 Rummikub is a competitive and fun family game that kids and adults will love.

 Scrabble is excellent for groups of two to four, so it can be a fantastic family game night choice.
 It requires a lot of thought and builds vocabulary while also helping families bond.
 While each player is trying to rack up the highest score and win the game, the board is transformed with every play, making the connections between players evident.
 It gives you a chance to talk, learn, and grow together.